 Do you need some help planning your next trip to Hawaii?
 If you’re debating the Big Island vs Kauai, you’ll definitely want to read this comparison post so you can choose the best Hawaiian island for your next trip!

-This comparison post of Big Island vs Kauai contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This comparison post of Big Island vs Kauai was written by Marcie Cheung (a Hawaii travel expert) and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Trying to decide which Hawaiian island to visit on your next vacation?

 Is it down to the Big Island vs Kauai?

 Well, we’ve got great news – these are TWO amazing Hawaiian islands to choose from!

 You might wonder about my credentials – well, I’ve been to Hawaii 40+ times, ensuring an expertise that stands out.

 Kauai and the Big Island both have their own unique charms that make them perfect for different types of travelers.

 So how do you decide which one is right for you?

 Scroll down to find out all about the Big Island and Kauai, then make your decision about which island is best for you!